CLASS

 Lee Brockington will host her next semi-annual Women's Retreat at the Sea View Inn, in October, 2024;

-Imagine Charters, 6-passenger pontoon boat excursions on the rivers and tributaries of Winyah Bay to Arcadia, Hasty Point and the PeeDee, captained by Paul Kenny and interpreted by Lee Brockington, will resume in March; dates and availability posted on CLASS List & Publishing above;
+Imagine Charters, 6-passenger pontoon boat excursions on the rivers and tributaries of Winyah Bay to Arcadia, Hasty Point and the PeeDee, captained by Paul Kenny and interpreted by Lee Brockington, are scheduled for the "season."
+Dates and availability posted on CLASS List & Publishing above;

 CLASS LLC (productions and publishing) and The Moveable Feast are owned and managed by Linda Ketron, 843.235.9600 or [email protected].